Published in Notebooks

 Strong pre-orders to blame

-believe that Kindle Fire has a good chance to become a game-changer in the tablet market, and that it will end up in lot of tablet-less homes this year.
+We strongly believe that Kindle Fire has a good chance to become a game-changer in the tablet market, and that it will end up in lot of tablet-less homes this year.
 The price is right, the hardware is decent, and this should be convincing enough for many users to go for it over other Android tablets or Apple’s pricey iPad.

 During the Q3 financial conference call, Mr. Amazon, CEO Jeff Bezos revealed that Kindle pre-orders for new e-ink devices are double the previous launch of Kindle generation.
 People really missed the touch and for $79+ for an e-book reader with days of battery life, it kind of makes sense to upgrade.